What is Independent Learning?

-- Approaches are embedded as part of the professional’s ongoing continuing professional development
+- Approaches form part of the professional’s ongoing professional development.

-A training plan enables the initial concept to be presented to staff with the opportunity to self reflect and plan the way in which support will be provided to maximum the child’s independence.
+A training plan of the initial concept to for you to present to staff.
+Providing the opportunity to self-reflect and plan.
+Creating the most effective way to support to maximise the child’s independence.

-Further resources and activities help the professional determine the correct level of intervention, and how to work with the child to define the support he or she requires to move towards independence in school.
+Further resources and activities help the professional determine the correct level of intervention.
+How to work with the child to define the support he or she requires to move towards independence in school.

-A set of tools are provided to help the professional communicate this knowledge to class teachers, lunchtime supervisors and classroom assistants, making sure interventions are properly considered and appropriately targeted.
+We provide a set of tools to help the professional communicate this knowledge.
+Shared with not just class teachers, but lunchtime supervisors and classroom assistants too.
+To make sure you consider interventions in a targeted way.

-“Who’s in the Driving Seat offers a very good insight into letting children be in the driving seat of their own learning.
-Excellent ideas for giving the child a voice and also for self reﬂection by professionals.”
+“Who’s in the Driving Seat offers a very good insight.
+Letting children be in the driving seat of their own learning.
+Excellent ideas for not only giving the child a voice, but also for self reﬂection by professionals.”

-“Love the snapshot approaches to recording targets etc. Can adapt materials for various ages.”
+“Love the snapshot approaches to recording targets.
+Can adapt materials for various ages.”

-“Raises lots of valuable points and gave very effective realistic suggestions to support learning.”
+“Raises lots of valuable points.
+Gave very effective realistic suggestions to support learning.”

 “A complex concept presented in a clear manner.”

-“Really wonderfully done, enjoyed using all the activities and materials and have been able to spend time in meaningful thinking around the children that I serve.” – Teachers of VI, Scotland
+“Really wonderfully done.
+Enjoyed using all the activities and materials.
+Have been able to spend time in meaningful thinking around the children that I serve.” – Teachers of VI, Scotland